-Later the same day, I received a phone call from my cousin.
-She told me my uncle had passed away in the early evening the day before.
+The next day I saw his son post that he had passed.
+I texted his daughter to offer condolences and she told me my uncle had passed away in the early evening the day before.
 I shared my spirit visitation story, with some chagrin that I couldn’t be sure it was him, or, even what exactly he was acting out.
 I had pondered it all afternoon, into the evening, but had not been able to figure it out.
 My cousin seemed puzzled also, and said her Dad didn’t even like to dance, and never had.

-My uncle survived the fall for nearly two hours at the hospital, and his wife and daughter were with him when he passed.
-My cousin said he seemed very pleased with himself and his situation.
-The last words he left his wife and daughter were that he had always hoped to go out while he was riding his bike.
+After one fall off his bike, when his wife and daughter were with him at the hospital, he said had always hoped to go out while he was riding his bike.
 Bingo!
 That was what he was showing me with the crazy leg movement.
 Even though I did not see a bike in the vision, he was still riding his bike like a maniac in spirit.
 Message received.